 - a.
 Managerial and supervisory personnel; - b.
-Professional employees; - c.
-Employees engaged in personnel work in other than a purely non-confidential clerical capacity; - d.
-Security guards as defined in Public Law 91-375, 1201 (2); - e.
-All Postal Inspection Service employees; - f.
-Temporary relief carriers (TRCs); - g. and all other bargaining unit craft employees.
+Professional employees; - Employees engaged in personnel work in other than a purely non-confidential clerical capacity; - d.
+Security guards as defined in Public Law 91-375, 1201 (2): - e.
+All Postal Inspection Service employees; and - f.
+All other bargaining unit craft employees.